Our response in Afghanistan continues

 At the end of September, our team reached one of the hardest-hit camps in Patan village, where nearly 850 families are struggling to survive.
 Over 380 families were from Patan, and the rest displaced from three surrounding villages that were completely destroyed.

-“The houses are either destroyed or so damaged, people are afraid to sleep in them,” Azmat, a resident of Patan village and earthquake survivor, told us.
+“The houses are either destroyed or so damaged, people are afraid to sleep in them,” shared Azmat, a resident of Patan village and earthquake survivor.
+“There is no place to live.”

 Azmat shared heartfelt appreciation for the aid received through AH&H, commenting that little to no aid had reached the area since the earthquake.